Snow Storm Batters US East, Piling Onto Holiday Chaos - UrduPoint

 Snow Storm Batters US East, Piling Onto Holiday Chaos

+The storm packed an unexpectedly fierce punch and appeared to have caught much of the capital city off guard, temporarily stranding US President Joe Biden on Air Force One and dumping up to nine inches (23 centimeters) of snow on Washington.

-Many Americans have been scrambling to return home after the Christmas and New Year period, with several thousand flights cancelled since December 24 due to bad weather and airline staffing woes blamed in part on rising coronavirus infections among crews.
+Many Americans have been scrambling to return home after the Christmas and New Year period, with thousands of flights cancelled due to bad weather and airline staffing woes blamed in part on rising coronavirus infections among crews.

-Nearly 3,500 flights Monday, the first workday of 2022, were already cancelled as of 9:45 am (1445 GMT), including 2,000 US flights or international ones starting or finishing in the United States, according to flight-tracking website FlightAware.
+More than 4,300 flights Monday, the first workday of 2022, were already cancelled globally as of 1:45 pm (1845 GMT), including 2,800 flights within, into or out of United States, according to flight-tracking website FlightAware.

-Combined with 2,700 US flights scrapped Sunday and 2,750 grounded on Saturday, the latest cancellations compounded holiday travel misery.
+The latest cancellations -- along with 3,300 US flight delays Monday -- compounded holiday travel misery.

+While much of the US Mid-Atlantic was caught in the bad weather, conditions were acute in the capital and neighboring states of Maryland and Virginia, where accumulation in some spots topped 12 inches, according to meteorologists who described it as the region's biggest snow storm in at least two years.

 "Hey @SouthwestAir can you stop cancelling every single flight out of DCA (Washington National Airport)?
 I need to go home!" passenger Kyle Hughes wrote on Twitter.